aarvijha/BitFlow/README.md

 ### Prerequisites
 - **Python 3.x** (for backend server)
 - **Node.js** (if you want to use the hosted frontend)
-- Basic knowledge of opening a terminal and running scripts (you got this!)
+- Basic knowledge of clicking files (you got this!)

 ---